Section 12.4 Examples

 Example 12.4.7.
 Scalar multiplication.

-In Discovery 12.6, we explored scalar multiplication geometrically in the plane, using \(\uvec{v} = (2,1)\text{,}\) initially by relating scalar multiplication to addition.
+In Discovery 12.6, we explored scalar multiplication geometrically in the plane using \(\uvec{v} = (2,1)\text{,}\) initially by relating scalar multiplication to addition.

 Points \(R(2,1)\) and \(R'(4,2)\) are plotted on a set of \(xy\)-axes.
 These two points are collinear with the origin \(O\text{,}\) and the directed line segments \(\abray{OR}\) and \(\abray{RR'}\) are drawn.
 Both segments are labelled as representing the vector \(\uvec{v}\text{.}\) Directed line segment \(\abray{OR'}\) is drawn in parallel and is labelled as representing the scalar multiple vector \(2 \uvec{v}\text{.}\)

-The above diagram illustrates that \(\uvec{v}+\uvec{v} = 2\uvec{v}\text{,}\) which we can also confirm algebraically:
+The diagram to the left illustrates that \(\uvec{v} + \uvec{v} = 2\uvec{v}\text{,}\) which we can also confirm numerically:

 \begin{align*}